YvonneChen22/final_project/regression-analysis.md

 | perception_of_corruption     | 0.7277888 | 0.5277904 |  1.378935 | 0.1699951 |
 | generosity                   | 0.5235668 | 0.4717544 |  1.109829 | 0.2688726 |

+In 2018, the variable “freedom to make life choices” and “social support” exhibited the largest 2 coefficient (1.3984419) and (1.1150219) with significant p-values (0.0000214) and (0.0000005) respectively, indicating that they play very substantial job on impacting happiness score.
+Following them, the variables “health life expectancy” and “gdp per capita” exhibited relatively large coefficients with significant p-values(\<0.01), indicating that they also exhibited very outstanding impacts on happiness score in 2018.
+However, variable “perception of corruption” and “generosity” appeared to have p-values larger than 0.05, indicating that they didn’t exhibit significant impact to 2018’s happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in 2019

 ``` r